Kenji-Shore/Roblox-Client-Server-Time-Sync-Module/README.md

 # Roblox-Client-Server-Time-Sync-Module

+**VERSION 2.0:**
+Small tweak with significant ramifications.
+This version 2.0 monitors what I call "replication pressure", which is basically my way of tracking how much data is being replicated to the client.
+By monitoring this value, I prevent the sync offset from being updated during times of high replication load, ensuring that the system remains accurate in unideal conditions.
+This will not improve performance in normal conditions but it will massively improve performance in high stress situations.

+**What this module accomplishes:**
 Syncs time between multiple clients and the server with accuracy of within 1 millisecond.
 Exploits patterns in Roblox networking, mainly how Roblox packages network requests into larger chunks every few frames, to determine a far greater accuracy for time syncing than what would otherwise be possible.
 Read more here: https://devforum.roblox.com/t/high-precision-clock-syncing-tech-between-clients-and-server-with-accuracy-of-1ms/769346

 You can try out this module in a sample demonstration place here: https://www.roblox.com/games/5673596036/Client-Server-Clock-Sync-Tool?refPageId=52f40730-a656-4c57-b29f-ab4f521791de (note that it is uncopylocked, so you can see exactly how this module is meant to be used).